Friends of the Richmond Library Used Bookstore NEW SUMMER EXTENDED HOURS:

 Donate Cash

 Cash donations are accepted at the Friends of the Library Bookstore.
 Every donation over $20 will be eligible for a tax receipt.
-Our charity number is 118933233 RR0001.

 Friends of the Library Bookstore